-In the broadest terms, firewalls are like bouncers or doormen: They stand at the entrances to corporate networks, applications, databases and other resources, scrutinizing incoming (and outgoing) data traffic, and deciding what can pass through those entrances and what should be rejected.
+In the broadest terms, firewalls are like bouncers or doormen: They stand at the entrances to corporate networks, applications, databases, and other resources, scrutinizing incoming (and outgoing) data traffic, and deciding what can pass through those entrances and what to reject.

 But the term “firewall” is far too broad to be of much use to IT security buyers.
 There are many different types of firewalls, each of which works in different ways to protect different types of resources, both within data centers and corporate perimeters and outside in the cloud.

 Types of Firewalls